 Strategy, Incentive Design and Performance: Empirical Evidence

 Firms pursuing different business strategies should align these strategies to incentive design.
-This study uses both archival and survey data on 110 stores of a Japanese high-end bakery chain to provide empirical evidence that misalignment between an organization's business strategy and incentive design (i.e., weights for financial and nonfinancial measures) adversely affects firm performance.
-Our results suggest that a decline in the firm's performance may be caused by managers' shifting their focus toward financial measures that are inconsistent with a customer-oriented strategy.
-Although the firm requires the exclusive usage of nonfinancial measures of performance in determining promotions, our results show that financial measures affect managers' promotions.
-As expected, the influence of financial measures in promotion decisions becomes more pronounced after the firm shifts to a primarily financial-focused bonus plan.
+This study uses both archival and survey data on 110 stores of a Japanese high-end bakery chain to provide empirical evidence that misalignment between an organization’s business strategy and incentive design (i.e., weights for financial and non-financial performance measures) adversely affects firm performance.
+Our results suggest that a decline in the firm performance may be caused by managers’ shifting their focus toward financial measures that are inconsistent with a customer-oriented strategy.
+Although the firm requires the exclusive usage of non-financial measures in determining promotions, as expected, our results show that financial measures affect managers’ promotions.
+Additional analyses show that the influence of non-financial measures in promotion decisions becomes less pronounced after the firm shifts to a primarily financial-focused bonus plan.

 Suggested Citation: Suggested Citation